skyeoh06/resume-assg1/README.md

 Users can leave their contact via the connect page.

 2.Additional Features to be implemented in the future.
-Galleries - to presented the project besides work related product.
+Invention - to presented the project besides work related product.

 Technologies Used
 1.HTML5 (https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5): The project uses HTML5 to structure the layout of the website.